|

 damages against Allstate Insurance Company; said Dr. Rosenheck

-in the usual course of his
+in the usual course of his business of examining doctor for

-Insurance Company made the usual typewritten report
+Allstate Insurance Company made the usual typewritten report of

-offenders of Allstate Insurance Company
+sole basis the offenders of Allstate Insurance Company evaluated

-Insurance Company and established a cash reserve for said claim.
+against Allstate Insurance Company and established a cash

-refused to call Dr. Rosenheck as a witness,
+Dr. Rosenheck as a witness, the prosecution repeatedly made

-Rosenheck in its final summation.
-An example of such highly irregular statements
+mention of Dr. Rosenheck in its final summation.
+An example of

 “Yuh hear any proof” … “Now if Mrs. Wirschning told Dr. Rosenheck